-On September 15, 1999, we donated Netmarket, Inc. ("NGI") outstanding common stock to a charitable trust and NGI began operations as an independent company that will pursue the development of our interactive on-line businesses formerly within our direct marketing division.
+On September 15, 1999, we donated Netmarket, Inc., ("NGI") outstanding common stock to a charitable trust (the "Trust") and NGI began operations as an independent company that will pursue the development of the interactive on-line businesses formerly within our direct marketing division.
+The structure would allow NGI to use its equity to attract, retain and incent employees, permit NGI to pursue strategic alliances and acquisitions and to make operational and strategic decisions without the need to consider the impact of those decisions on us.
+In addition, the contribution would establish a charitable foundation that would enhance our image in the marketplace.
+Although no assurances can be given, we believe the donation of ${\tt NGI}$ to a separate autonomous entity will increase the likelihood that ${\tt NGI}$ will be successful and increase in value thereby increasing the value of our investment.
+Our shareholders should benefit from the potential increased value.
+The beneficiaries of the Trust include The Inner City Games Foundation, the Susan G. Komen Breast Cancer Foundation, Inc. and Community Funds, Inc. The fair market value of NGI common stock on the date of contribution was estimated to be approximately \$20 million.
 NGI will own, operate, develop and expand the on-line membership businesses.
-We donated NGI's outstanding common stock to a charitable trust and retained an ownership of a convertible preferred stock of NGI, which is ultimately exchangeable, at our option into 78% of NGI's diluted common shares.
-Accordingly, as a result of the change in ownership NGI's operating results will no longer be included in our consolidated financial statements.
+We donated NGI's outstanding common stock to the Trust and retained an ownership of a convertible preferred stock of NGI, which is ultimately exchangeable, at our option, until after September 14, 2001, into 78% of NGI's diluted common shares which has a \$5 million annual preferred dividend.
+Accordingly, as a result of the change in ownership, NGI's operating results will no longer be included in our consolidated financial statements.
+The convertible preferred stock will be accounted for using the cost method of accounting.
+The preferred stock dividend will be recorded in income if and when it becomes realizable.